VertexUI/VertexGUI/README.md

 [SDL2 needs to be installed](https://wiki.libsdl.org/Installation) on your system.
 On ubuntu you can install it with `sudo apt-get install libsdl2-dev` and on MacOS `brew install sdl2` (Homebrew required).

-To run the app execute `swift run DemoApp` in the root directory of the package.
+To run the app execute `swift run DemoGUIApp` in the root directory of the package.

 # Architecture